6.54. kink/io/FILE¶

 :FILE.require_from('kink/io/')

-`ln_s` attempts to make a symbolic link on `Link_path` which is linked to `Target_path`.
+`ln_s` makes a symbolic link on `Link_path` which is linked to `Target_path`.

 The name of the fun stems from the UNIX command “ln -s target link”.